0xPolygonID/docs/docs/quick-start-demo.md

 :::note

-When an Issuer releases a new credential type, they create a schema for that credential.
-This takes the form of a JSON dataset that gathers all the attributes of that specific credential.
+When an Issuer releases a new credential type, they create a schema representation of the credential.
+This comprises a set of JSON files that gather all the credential's attributes.

 [<ins>Learn how to set up your own Issuer environment by deploying an Issuer node</ins>](/docs/issuer/issuer-overview.md).